Nabil-24-stack/Coterate-app/README.md

 ## Usage

 1. Click "New Persona" to create a new design canvas
-2. Paste a Figma frame link into the input field or directly into the canvas (Ctrl+V or Cmd+V)
+2. Copy a screenshot of your UI design to your clipboard
-3. Click "Load Figma Design" or press Enter to load the design
+3. Paste the image into the canvas (Ctrl+V or Cmd+V)
 4. Hover over the image and click the "Iterate" button
 5. Wait for the AI to analyze and generate an improved design
 6. View the AI analysis by clicking the "View AI Analysis" button